 This service is free and you may cancel it at any time.
-If you have any questions, please contact our Business Manager, John Papania, 410-465-1670 ext.
-15 or email@example.com
+If you have any questions, please contact the parish office at 410-465-1670 or email@example.com.

 There are many ways that families can give to St. Paul's Parish to assist in the many ministries of the parish.
 Please feel free to call the parish office to ask further questions about leaving a legacy of goodness to our faith community at St. Paul's.

 Church Planned Giving